RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 ## Built-in Functions

-For example, back when I was in undergrad, if you’d asked me to sum up a bunch of data points, I would have written something like the first function in this code sample:
+For example, you might think to sum a list of numbers by using a for loop, as would be typical in C, as shown in the function `manualSumC()` and `manualSumPy()` below.

 ```Python
 import random